kristianmandrup/rails3_artifactor/README.markdown

-# Rails3 Artifact helper
+# Rails3 Artifactor

-Helpers for handling Rails 3 artifacts in general, such as CRUD operations etc
+Includes a DSL for operating on various types of Rails 3 application artifacts.
+The DSL mostly allows performing common CRUD operations etc.
+This is particularly useful when creating Rails 3 generators, plugins etc. that perform code checks and mutations of the app.
+The artifactor has in part been designed for use with the *please me* tool. (see my github account)

 ## Install

-(pending)
-<code>gem install rails3_artifact_helper</code>
+<code>gem install rails3_artifactor</code>

 ## Status

-Needs a few days of work/refactoring.
-Was extracted from rails3_assist project.
+* Specs pass
+* Still needs some refactoring to tidy it up!

 ## Usage